rw2848/unishare/README.md

 ## Contribution

-For contributing to UniShare, please refer to the `CONTRIBUTING.md` file for guidelines.
+For contributing to UniShare, please contact administrator for guidelines.

 ## License

-UniShare is licensed under [specify license type].
-For more details, see the `LICENSE` file.
+UniShare is licensed under MIT.

 ## Support

-For any queries or issues, please open an issue on the GitHub repository or contact [support email/contact information].
+For any queries or issues, please open an issue on the GitHub repository or contact the administrator.